Nyanatiloka: Early years as a Buddhist monk

 At Culla-Lanka Nyanatiloka ordained two laymen as novices (samanera).
 The Dutchman Frans Bergendahl, the troubled son of a rich merchant, was given the name Suñño and the German Fritz Stange was given the name Sumano.
 In the summer of 1906 Nyanatiloka returned to Germany to visit his parents.
-Sumana, who was suffering from consumption and had to get treatment, also went with him.
+Sumana, who was suffering from tuberculosis (consumption) and had to get treatment, also went with him.
 They returned to Sri Lanka in October.

 At the end of 1906 Nyanatiloka returned to Burma alone, where he continued to work on translating the Anguttara Nikaya.
 He stayed at Kyundaw Kyaung, near Rangoon, in a residence built for Ananda Metteyya and him by the rich Burmese lady Mrs Hla Oung.
 He also stayed in Maymo in the high country.
 At Kyundaw Kyaung, he gave the novice acceptance to the Scotsman J.F.
 McKechnie, who got the Pali name Sasanavamsa.
 This name was changed to Sīlācāra at his higher ordination.
 Nyanatiloka also gave the going forth (pabbajjā) to the German Walter Markgraf, under the name Dhammanusari, who soon disrobed and returned to Germany.
 Markgraf became a Buddhist publisher and founded the German Pali Society (Deutsche Pali Gesellschaft), of which Nyanatiloka became the Honorary President.

 In 1906, Nyanatiloka published his first Buddhist work in German, Das Wort des Buddha, a short anthology of the Buddha's discourses arranged by way of the framework of the Four Noble Truths.
 Its English translation, The Word of the Buddha became one of the most popular modern Buddhist works.
 It has appeared in many editions and was translated into several languages.
 Nyanatiloka also started on his translation of the Aṅguttara Nikaya.
 He gave his first public talk, on the Four Noble Truths, in 1907.
 It was given on a platform in front of the Pagoda of Moulmein.
 Nyanatiloka spoke in Pali and a Burmese Pali expert translated.